Navigating Campus Construction: College O&M

 My favorite tool for navigating campus construction (besides my blindness cane) is my smartphone, as I have a few different apps for orientation and mobility installed, including:

-• Be My Eyes for getting quick assistance with visual tasks from a human volunteer
+• Be My Eyes for getting quick assistance with visual tasks from a human volunteer, including reading temporary construction signage

-• Google Lens (or Seeing AI for iOS) for reading short text
+• Google Lens (or Seeing AI for iOS) for reading short text, such as detour signs

 Related links